MohammadMahdiJavid/MohammadMahdiJavid.github.io/_posts/2022-10-02-Post-Creating SOCKS5 Proxy to bypass Censorship.md

 ```

 > Hint: `Instead of using IP Address, you can use Domain Name`
-> Hint: `You can use any port you want for Source Port and Destination Port`
+> `You can use any port you want for Source Port and Destination Port`

 ```sh